 We have covered Glasswire and Wireshark network monitoring tools in the recent past.
 Moo0 Connection Watcher tool is another simple tool to check out what all processes are connected and how the data is being sent and received over the Internet.

-Moo0 Connection Watcher review
+Moo0 Connection Watcher for PC

 Moo0 Connection Watcher comes in two editions: One is the portable version that does not need any type of installation and the other comes with an installer.
 I tried both of them and did not find any extra features in the installation-based software.
 Both editions provide the same information and have the same set of features.